Eligibility

 Leasehold Extensions – am I eligible?

-• Residential lease – your lease must be a residential lease i.e. commercial leases are not eligible for lease extension
+• Residential lease – your lease must be a residential lease i.e. commercial leases are not eligible for a lease extension

 • Originally granted at least 21 years – your original lease needs to have been granted for at least 21 years.
 It is highly likely that this will be the case, but it is definitely worth checking to make sure how long your original lease was before you begin proceedings to extend it